Jeffrey Epstein 'special observation' watch protocols went unheeded in hours before death: reports

 Epstein, 66, had been placed on suicide watch -- requiring in-person checks every 15 minutes -- at the end of July after an incident in which the disgraced financier was discovered semiconscious in his cell with marks on his neck.
 But after a week of psychological evaluations, he was reportedly removed from that watch and downgraded to "special observation status," a secondary and less restrictive set of safeguards that still required two correctional officers to alternate checks on him every 30 minutes, according to the New York Post.

-Epstein's removal from suicide watch and his subsequent transfer to a different cell with a different cellmate came after a request from his attorneys, whom he had been meeting with for up to 12 hours a day, the Wall Street Journal reported.
-But typically such a request from a defense attorney would still need the jail's warden and members of the psych staff to give their consent, and it remained unclear Tuesday who approved of the Epstein watch downgrade.
+Epstein's removal from suicide watch and his subsequent transfer to a different cell with a different cellmate came after a request from his attorneys, with whom he had been meeting for up to 12 hours a day, the Wall Street Journal reported.
+But typically such a request from a defense attorney would still need the jail's warden and members of the psychology staff to give their consent, and it remained unclear Tuesday who approved of the Epstein watch downgrade.

-Attorney General William Barr on Tuesday afternoon directed the Metropolitan Correction Center warden to be assigned to a different post and named FCI Otisville Warden James Petrucci as the Acting Warden of the MCC New York, a Justice Department spokesperson said in a news release.
+Attorney General William Barr on Tuesday afternoon directed the Metropolitan Correction Center warden, identified Tuesday as Lamine N’Diaye, to be assigned to a different post and named FCI Otisville Warden James Petrucci as the Acting Warden of the MCC New York, a Justice Department spokesperson said in a news release.
 Additionally, the Bureau of Prisons placed the two MCC staffers assigned to monitor Epstein on administrative leave as the FBI and DOJ inspector general begin intensive investigations into how such a high-profile inmate had the apparent means and opportunity to kill himself.

 "Additional actions may be taken as the circumstances warrant," DOJ spokesperson Kerri Kupec said in the news release.